 You should also become familiar with the use of the mouse (or equivalent mouse device) to select, cut and paste text within a shell, as well as within many other Unix applications.
-Unix systems tend to use a three button mouse, and the following instructions assume that you are using one: if your mouse (device) only has two buttons, then third-button-actions can often be emulated by depressing the two buttons simultaneously.
+Historically, Unix systems have tended to use a three button mouse, and the following instructions assume that you are using one: in the current era, mice usually have only two buttons.
+In this case, third-button-actions can often be emulated by depressing the two buttons simultaneously.
+Additionally, for those mice that have a roller, depressing the roller will act as a third-button click.
 Here, then, are the basic text manipulation actions that can be achieved using the mouse:

 - Select (highlight) arbitrary text: Depress and hold down the left mouse button while sweeping over the desired selection.
-The selected text will be highlighted. - Select a single white-space-delimited string (word): Double click on the word using the left button.
-The selected word will be highlighted. - Select a single line of text: Triple click with the left button anywhere on the desired line.
-The selected line will be highlighed.
-Paste selected (highlighted) text: Position the cursor at the desired insertion point using a single click of the left mouse or via the arrow keys.
+The selected text will be highlighted. - Select a single whitespace-delimited string (word): Double click on the word using the left button.
+The selected word will be highlighted.
+(Note: whitespace = spaces/blanks or TAB characters) - Select a single line of text: Triple click with the left button anywhere on the desired line.
+The selected line will be highlighted. - Paste selected (highlighted) text: Position the cursor at the desired insertion point using a single click of the left mouse or via the arrow keys.
 Notice that this action will clear the highlighting of the selected text, but that in all of the above cases, the selection process has automatically copied the selected text to a global buffer (what you might know as a clipboard).
 Depress the middle button, and the previously selected text will be inserted before the cursor.
 The buffer/clipboard contents remain intact until the next selection action. - Cut text: Select text as above and then depress either the delete or backspace key.
 The selected text will be deleted and stored in the buffer/clipboard so you can, for example, subsequently paste it per the previous instruction.